Page last updated Feb 26, 2019 @ 12:44pm

 Select brand of load center breaker panel at right ->

 What is a Panel Interlock Kit?

 Safety is an important part of our lives.
 Safety for your person and safety for your investments and there isn’t a much more important investment than your home.
-Our breaker panel load center Interlock kit allows you to connect your portable generator to your electrical system safely without danger of backfeed to utility power.
+Our breaker panel load center Interlock kit (also referred to as a breaker lockout) allows you to connect your portable generator to your electrical system safely without danger of backfeed to utility power.
 With the generator feeding your home electrical system it eliminates the need to run extension cords into your home, which is both a fire and a safety hazard.
 Our kits are designed to be installed by qualified electrical personnel and meet the strict requirements of the National Electrical Code and the National Fire Protection Code.
 These kits are Listed to UL 67 by an independent lab for use in the USA.
 Unfortunately they are not approved for use in Canada.
 Made in USA .

 This kit provides the safety for your home electrical system that you need to protect your investment.
 We offer Interlock kits to fit most panel boards including a full line of accessories to connect your portable generator to your home electrical system.

 How does the Interlock kit work?

 Your panel board is a distribution and protection system for electricity in your home.
 Power is fed from the utility into the panel.
 From here it is run across the different branch circuit breakers and out into the rest of your home.
 The Interlock kit allows you to safely disconnect your panel from the utility feed and switch it over to the generator which is being fed through a new generator breaker.
 The Interlock kit allows only one of these feed systems to be operational at the same time which prevents both sources from being connected together.
 Without an interlock or a transfer switch there is always a chance that someone could forget to open the main breaker resulting in a danger of electrocution to linemen, destruction of your generator and fire.
 For more on these risks see our safety page.